diogro/expressionVariance-manuscript/main.md

 For all the correlations in this section, we use partial Spearman correlations that include the mean gene expression rank as a covariate, which accounts for any residual mean-variance correlation.
 Nucleotide diversity is used as a proxy for the impact of cis-regulatory genetic variation on transcriptional variance.
 As expected, low-variance genes tend to have lower levels of polymorphisms (partial Spearman correlation, ρ~s~ = 0.184, p < 10^-3^).
-Gene-gene connectivity, a proxy for gene regulatory interactions and selective constraints [@Mahler2017-bb], is, in turn, negatively correlated with the expression variance (partial Spearman correlation, ρ~s~ = -0.024, p $\approx$ 6 \times 10^-3^), supporting the expectation that highly connected genes are more constrained in their variation.
+Gene-gene connectivity, a proxy for gene regulatory interactions and selective constraints [@Mahler2017-bb], is, in turn, negatively correlated with the expression variance (partial Spearman correlation, ρ~s~ = -0.024, p $\approx$ 0.006), supporting the expectation that highly connected genes are more constrained in their variation.
 Finally, we also find that low-variance genes tend to have fewer substitutions by comparing the across-study rank with $\alpha$ (partial Spearman correlation, ρ~s~ = -0.046, p $\approx$ 10^-3^), in line with the expectation that genes under stronger selection should be less variable.
 Despite all associations being significant and in the expected direction, their effect sizes are very small, suggesting a weak link between these broad measures and transcriptional variance.